Blotch3D/Blotch3D/readme.md

 either create a new rotation matrix from scratch every frame, or you can multiply the existing matrix by a persistent rotation matrix you created initially.
-The former method is more precise but takes a lot more CPU, and latter is less CPU intensive but suffers from the eventual visible floating point innaccuracy.
+The former method is more precise but takes a lot more CPU, and the latter is less CPU intensive but suffers from the eventual visible floating point inaccuracy.
 A good compromise is to use a combination of both, if possible.
 Specifically, multiply by the same rotation matrix most of the time, but on occasion recreate the sprite's matrix directly from the scalar angle value that you've been incrementing.

 Q: I'm using SetCameraToSprite to implement cockpit view, but when the sprite moves, the camera lags from the sprite's position.